alibenmessaoud/awesome-books/data-science-from-scratch-by-Joel-grus/book-notes.md

 ### Chapter 12: k-Nearest Neighbors

 You want to predict something about me for a specific subject.
+If you know:

-If you know nothing else about me, one sensible approach is to look at how my neighbors are thinking about that subject.
+- nothing about me: the approach is to look at how all my neighbors are thinking about that subject.
+  - Use the geographic distance;
+- many things about me: behavior is influenced by dimensions shared with my neighbors
+  - Use the geographic distance, age, my income, how many kids;

 #### The Model